cdcabrera/subscriptions-insights-frontend/src/redux/README.md

 <a name="Actions.module_PlatformActions..addNotification"></a>

 ### PlatformActions~addNotification(data) ⇒ <code>\*</code>
 Add a platform plugin toast notification.
+Generate an id if one doesn't exist.
+The default generated id is random when testing.

 **Kind**: inner method of [<code>PlatformActions</code>](#Actions.module_PlatformActions)
 <table>